Martin Place

-Martin Place is a pedestrian mall in the Sydney central business district, New South Wales, Australia.
-Martin Place has been described as the "civic heart" of Sydney.
-As home to the Reserve Bank of Australia, the Commonwealth Bank, Macquarie Bank, Westpac and other corporations, it is also a centre of business and finance.
-The Sydney GPO and the Seven Network's Sydney news centre are also located on Martin Place.
+Martin Place is a pedestrian mall in the Sydney central business district, New South Wales, Australia, which has been described as the "civic heart" of Sydney.
+As home to the Australian Securities Exchange, Reserve Bank of Australia, Commonwealth Bank, Macquarie Bank, Westpac, and other corporations, it is also a centre of finance and trade.
+Martin Place has been compared to other major financial districts such as Wall Street in New York City and the Square Mile in London.
+The General Post Office (GPO) is also located on Martin Place.

 Martin Place has become a national Australian icon in popular culture for attracting high-end film and television productions and actors to the area.
 Martin Place runs between George Street and Macquarie Street, and provides entrances to the Martin Place railway station below street level.
 Other cross streets include Pitt Street, Castlereagh Street, Elizabeth Street and Phillip Street.

 The initial "Martin Place" was the section between George Street and Pitt Street, officially opened 1892, and was named in honour of Sir James Martin, the three time Premier of New South Wales and Chief Justice of Supreme Court of New South Wales.
 Closed to traffic in stages from 1971, Martin Place is surrounded by many heritage buildings and features the 1927 World War I Sydney Cenotaph, water fountain, entertainment area, railway access and pedestrian seating.